 In the UK, the nearest we ever got to a Thanksgiving was when we used to celebrate our Harvest Festival.
 When I was a child the Harvest Festival was a big deal at school.
 The Harvest Festival was a form of Thanksgiving where we celebrated the food we received and gave to those less fortunate of us.
-(My mother regularly cleared out her “tins cupboard”, to pack me off to school, with my donation for the school hampers, they usually gave to the elderly and sick).
-Now I may simply mix in the wrong circles, but it’s literally years since I heard about the Harvest Festival.
+(My mother regularly cleared out her “tin cupboard”, to pack me off to school, with my donation for the school hampers, they usually gave to older and sick people).
+Now I may simply mix in the wrong circles, but it’s been years since I heard about the Harvest Festival.

 When we were kids, my family were big on manners, and we were automatically taught to say “Thank you” It was the done thing, and if we violated this exercise in politeness, we were taken to task with a big frown.